 Introduction

-Since the start of the Covid-19 pandemic, the presence of scientific experts from various research fields has increased sharply in public media (Ioannidis et al 2021), social media (Ahmed et al 2020, Chipidza, et al) and the news (Krawczyk, Chelkowski, Laydon 2021).
-The Covid-19 pandemic is described as the most critical science communication challenge (O’Connor at al 2021).
+Since the start of the Covid-19 pandemic, the presence of scientific experts from various research fields has increased sharply in public media (Ioannidis et al. 2021), social media (Ahmed et al. 2020, Chipidza, et al.) and the news (Krawczyk, Chelkowski, Laydon 2021).
+The Covid-19 pandemic is described as the most critical science communication challenge (O’Connor at al. 2021).
 These developments are also a new methodological challenge for the practice field of strategic foresight, as forward-looking statements are gaining importance in the context of scientifically based statements about the medium- and long-term effects of the Covid-19 pandemic on society and the economy.
-For foresight research and future analysis, two aspects in particular are exciting from our point of view: It can be expected that, on the one hand, this will increase the number of future-oriented statements and even predictions of the future in general, as well as the breadth of scientific expertise, with regard to future statements in the thematically focused area of the consequences of the pandemic.
+For foresight research and future analysis, two aspects in particular are exciting from our point of view: It can be expected that, on the one hand, this will increase the number of future-oriented statements and even predictions of the future in general, as well as the breadth of scientific expertise with regard to future statements in the thematically focused area of the consequences of the pandemic.
 On the other hand, this increase should also make it possible to obtain a larger number of future statements from different research areas, which can be evaluated in terms of content for various activities within the framework of strategic foresight, e.g., scenario development, or the derivation of policy options.
 The latter is the so-called sense-making phase, in which candidate signals for change are evaluated in terms of their relevance to concrete issues and needs for action.
 Sense-making in foresight processes can be defined as a cognitive process that supports the dealing with uncertainties and the unknown in decision making and to structure the unknown by linking signals of change to better understand complex cross-impacts and to inform decision-making.

 To further investigate this hypothesis, specifically how the sense-making based on cognitive processes could be supported by the evaluation of larger amounts of data with a semi-automated Machine Learning (ML) approach, we chose a public news media data corpus to search for insights and evidence for the increase in forward-looking statements by actors in the news and public media from different research fields since the outbreak of the Covid-19 pandemic.
 The goal was to explore the potential of such an ML approach to identify evidence in a large data corpus of news articles for sense-making processes in foresight endeavours.